-It’s not really fall in the garden until the weather service starts issuing frost advisories.
+It’s not really autumn in the garden until the weather service starts issuing frost advisories.
 That’s when we have to kick it into gear and get those final chores done.
-That's often easier to do than covering all the tender plants you've put out in spring, when a late frost threatens.
-Thankfully frost warnings are only predictions.
-There is still hope the frost will hold off.
-But there is also a chance it could be worse than a frost.
+That's often easier to do than covering all the tender plants you've put out in spring when a late frost threatens.
+Thankfully, frost warnings are only predictions.
+There is still hope the frost will hold off, but there is also a chance it could be worse than a frost.

 It could be a freeze.
 What’s the difference?

 Before we tackle frost versus freeze, let’s start with what an “advisory” is.
-Advisories are issued for a time frame of at least 3 hrs. up to about a day of weather, when there is a good likelihood of excessive cold temperatures.
-They breakdown as follows:
+Advisories are issued for a time frame of at least 3 hours up to about a day of weather when there is a good likelihood of excessive cold temperatures.
+They break down as follows:

 All Frosts are Not Created Equal

 Hard Freeze - Freezes are usually caused by what is called advective cooling.
-Advection is the transference of some atmospheric condition, like heat, humidity, or in this case cold, by the movement of an air mass.
-Think arctic blast.
-When one of these blows in, all the annual plants and tender perennials tend to call it a day
+Advection is the transference of some atmospheric condition, like heat, humidity, or cold, by the movement of an air mass.
+Think arctic blast; when one of these blows in, all the annual plants and tender perennials tend to call it a day

 Freezes can be quick or they can linger.
 If they are cold enough, even a short freeze can do a lot of damage.
 Even hardy perennials will be killed back to ground level by a long, hard freeze.
 This is when the ground crunches when you walk on it